Aircoookie/WLED/usermods/pixels_dice_tray/README.md

 The only other ESP32 variant I tested was the ESP32-S3, which worked without issue.
 While there's still concern over the contention between BLE and WiFi for the radio, I haven't noticed any performance impact in practice.
 The only special behavior that was needed was setting `noWifiSleep = false;` to allow the OS to sleep the WiFi when the BLE is active.

+In addition, the BLE stack requires a lot of flash.
+This build takes 1.9MB with the TFT code, or 1.85MB without it.
+This makes it too big to fit in the `tools/WLED_ESP32_4MB_256KB_FS.csv` partition layout, and I needed to make a `WLED_ESP32_4MB_64KB_FS.csv` to even fit on 4MB devices.
+This only has 64KB of file system space, which is functional, but users with more than a handful of presets would run into problems with 64KB only.
+This means that while 4MB can be supported, larger flash sizes are needed for full functionality.

 The basic build of this usermod doesn't require any special hardware.
 However, the LCD status GUI was specifically designed for the [LILYGO T-QT Pro](https://www.lilygo.cc/products/t-qt-pro).

 It should be relatively easy to support other displays, though the positioning of the text may need to be adjusted.